Onixs50/fix-stationd-errors/README.md

   "Error in ValidateVRF transaction Error"
-  "Failed to get transaction by hash: not found" "json_rpc_error_string: error while requesting node" ) restart_delay=120 config_file="$HOME/.tracks/config/sequencer.toml"
+  "Failed to get transaction by hash: not found" "json_rpc_error_string: error while requesting node" "can not get junctionDetails.json data"
+  "JsonRPC should not be empty at config file"
+  "Error in getting address"
+)
+restart_delay=120
+config_file="$HOME/.tracks/config/sequencer.toml"